fcossio/Gyminy/README.md

-# jiminy
+# Gyminy
-Framework for reinforcement learning for robotic humanoids
+Framework for reinforcement learning for robotic humanoids<br/>
+Inspired by Gym